starterdragon/UnityCore/README.md

 PocketMine-MP Fork

 ###Released:
-- 0.15.x support
+- full 0.15.x support (0.15.0 - 0.15.7)
 - blocks from 0.15.x
-- Custom say messages (When command running from console, changed "CONSOLE" on "Server Name")
+- Custom say messages (Instead "CONSOLE", writing Current MOTD of Server and then message, which sended from console.)
-- Custom private messages
+- Custom private messages (Instead "CONSOLE", writing Current MOTD of Server and then message, which sended from console.)
+- permissions (as isVip() and etc.)

 ###Coming soon:
 - full 0.16.x support
 - proxy
-- permissions (as isVip() and etc.)
 - customized setDisplayName and setNameTag on vips and ops

 ###Before downloading you can test our core here: